 Next, I give my class number sense clues to figure out the number.
 Here are some examples.
 I have 30 shells and I give away 2.
 How many do I have left?
 This number has 2 sets of ten and 8 ones.
 My number is 25+3.

 Lastly, I can not tell you how much my whole LOVES the game.
-They beg to play it everyday and it is so easy to use number sense clues related to what we are learning about.
+They beg to play it every day and it is so easy to use number sense clues related to what we are learning about.
 I can easily differentiate as needed.

-I also created a TON of addition worksheets for an Ocean themed activities for Kindergarten .
+I also created a TON of additional worksheets for Ocean-themed activities for Kindergarten.
 There are two sets of worksheets, but here is what makes them different than most.
-ONE set has counters on the bottom.{I outlines them in red.} The SECOND sheet has number lines at the bottom. {I outlined them in blue.} You can use the same problems to your students and let them solve them using different tools.
+ONE set has counters on the bottom. {I outline them in red.} The SECOND sheet has number lines at the bottom. {I outlined them in blue.} You can use the same problems with your students and let them solve them using different tools.

 Ocean Themed Printables Freebie

 Lastly, your freebie!
-I found these awesome and CHEAP buckets and shovels at Target for $1.
+I found these awesome CHEAP buckets and shovels at Target for $1.
 Many teachers grab them from The Dollar Tree as well.

 Sweet Deanna Jump came up with a saying so I made these cutie pie cards to print out.

-Click on the images above or {here} to grab and print these cards for your students today. {Maybe it will take something off your LONG end of the year to-do list?!} And if you loved these Ocean themed activities for Kindergarten activities, you can grab them on here.
+Click on the images above or {here} to grab and print these cards for your students today. {Maybe it will take something off your LONG end of year to-do list?!} And if you loved these Ocean themed activities for Kindergarten activities, you can grab them here.

 It has so much more items than what I showed you today.